itsskofficial/Web3/README.md

-# web3
+# Web3
-a compilation of web3 projects, resources and much more
+A compilation of web3 projects, resources and much more